apostrophecms/docs/docs/reference/module-api/module-overview.md

 | `title` | The modal heading. |
 | `description` | Descriptive text for the confirmation modal. |
 | `confirmationButton` | The affirmative confirmation button label (to continue the operation). |

+##### `permission`
+The `permission` property is used to determine if a particular user is able to perform the batch operation.

+Valid values are:
+* `edit` : The user has permission to edit the document type.
+* `publish` : The user has permission to publish the document type.
+* `delete` : The user has permission to delete the document type.

 #### `order`